Christopher Eccleston: Career

-Early work (1991–2005)
+Early work (1991–1994)

-Eccleston first came to public attention as Derek Bentley in the film Let Him Have It (1991), and the Inspector Morse episode "Second Time Around" (1991).
-In 1992, he played the role of Sean Maddox in the BBC drama miniseries Friday on my Mind.
-A regular role in the Granada Television production Cracker (1993–94) brought him recognition in the UK; and, after he told TV bosses of his desire to leave the series, they killed off his character in October 1994, making him a victim of the serial killer Albie Kinsella (Robert Carlyle).
-At around the same time, Eccleston appeared in the episode "One, Two, Buckle My Shoe" of the Poirot series adapted from mysteries by Agatha Christie.
+Eccleston first came to public attention as Derek Bentley in the film Let Him Have It, and for a guest appearance in the Inspector Morse episode "Second Time Around", both 1991.
+The following year he portrayed Sean Maddox in the BBC miniseries Friday on my Mind.
+A regular role in the hit crime drama Cracker (1993–94) brought him widespread recognition in the UK.
+After he decided to leave the series, his character was killed off in October 1994.
+At around the same time, Eccleston appeared in the Poirot episode "One, Two, Buckle My Shoe".